BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 The best attraction in this area was definitely *Harry Potter and the Forbidden Journey*.
 This is one of the most unique rides I&rsquo;ve ever seen.
 Unlike traditional roller coasters, this ride has you suspended in a seat and you glide through many obstacles and screens.
 It&rsquo;s honestly hard to describe how amazing this ride is and how it works.
-Just know that it was a remarkable and unparalleled experience
+Just know that it was a remarkable and unparalleled experience.

+Unfortunately, I did not get to experience everything that the Wizarding World has to offer.
+I know that there is *Flight of the Hippogriff* and other minor attractions in this area, but we decided to focus more on the main attractions in other areas.

 ## Illumination